antoineservais1307/motion-capture/README.md

 ## Tadaaaaaa !
-Now you can see whoever is coming somwhere
+Now you can see whoever is coming somewhere

 ![GIF](https://media1.tenor.com/m/c8BVgXNBoRsAAAAd/josh-neal-camera.gif)